What is Go! Baraga County?

 Go!
 Baraga County is an effort to move Baraga County forward by creating jobs and assuring this remains a great place to live, work, and play.
 Residents and community leaders are united in developing a Strategic Plan for economic development.
 The outcome of the plan will be a small number of strategies and projects that can be implemented through a realistic workplan – one that will not sit on a shelf.

 Several similar plans and studies have been done in Baraga County over the last two decades, but results have been hard to come by.
 Unemployment remains the highest, or nearly so, in Michigan.
-Based on a countywide survey, which received 836 responses (695 from Baraga County residents, constituting 7.8 percent of the population), 58 percent of residents see the County economy as declining, and 76 percent see its current state as negative (between “neutral” and “desperate”).
+Based on a countywide survey in late 2012, which received 836 responses (695 from Baraga County residents, constituting 7.8 percent of the population), 58 percent of residents see the County economy as declining, and 76 percent see its current state as negative (between “neutral” and “desperate”).
+A research summary is available here.

 The Go!
 Baraga County Strategic Plan is funded by the United States Department of Commerce Economic Development Administration (EDA), Baraga County, and the Western Upper Peninsula Planning and Development Region (WUPPDR).